dfgordon/vscode-language-integerbasic/README.md

 ## Other BASIC extensions

-If you use the extension `.bas`, you may want to disable all other BASIC language extensions, since they will likely use that extension also.
-You can use `.ibas` to encourage this extension to analyze the file while discouraging others.
+If you use the file extension `.bas`, you may want to disable all other BASIC language extensions, since they will likely use that extension also.
+You can use `.ibas` to encourage Integer BASIC to analyze the file while discouraging other BASIC.

 ## Line Numbers